AJARProject/AJUI_FloatingLabel/README.md

 :warning: **AJUI_FloatingLabel has been integrated into AJUI_animate.
-This version will no longer be maintained**
+This version will no longer be maintained.**

 # AJUI_FloatingLabel